shylton/truco/README.md

 # truco
 Popular card game from Brazil.
+See citations for game explanation.
-Built a simpler version of the original in C++.
+Built a simpler version of the original game in C++.
 Working on making a web version of it.